RamseyJLewis/Space-Force-moon-of-gold/README.md

     .[✓]Align movement to 'a''w''d''s' key press .[]Make an enemy
     .[✓]make 3 enemys
+    .[]break down functions into small more maluable pieces .[]create an orbit of A.I around Host
     .[]make the enemies attract to eachother like a hoard .[]ensure enemies dont overlap
     .[]make the enemies attarct to ship